RS-423: Characteristics

-RS-423 is closely related to the RS-422 standard, both of which use the same overall signaling system, but differ in that RS-422 has a dedicated return line for every data pin, while RS-423 uses a single return line.
+RS-423 is related to the RS-422 standard, but uses single-ended signaling referenced to a common ground instead of the differential signaling used by RS-422.
 Use of a common ground is one weakness of RS-423 (and RS-232): if devices are far enough apart or on separate power systems, the ground will degrade between them and communications will fail, resulting in a condition that is difficult to trace.

 RS-423 specifies the electrical characteristics of a single unbalanced signal.
 The standard was written to be referenced by other standards that specify the complete DTE/DCE interface for applications which require a unbalanced voltage circuit to transmit data.

 These other standards would define protocols, connectors, pin assignments and functions.
 Standards such as EIA-530 (DB-25 connector) and EIA-449 (DC-37 connector) use RS-423 electrical signals.

 Applications

 The BBC Micro computer uses RS-423 with a 5-pin DIN connector.
 DEC used it extensively with a Modified Modular Jack connector.
 This was sometimes called "DEC-423".